6 Best Daily Planner Apps in 2026 (Tested and Compared)

 • Natural language processing.
 The fastest task entry of any app on this list.
 Parses dates, times, priorities, projects, and recurrence from plain English.

 • Ramble (voice-to-task).
 Speak scattered thoughts and the AI converts them into structured, clear tasks.
-New in 2025 and praised as a "game changer" in reviews.
+New in 2025 and one of the most praised features in recent reviews.

 • Available on everything. iOS, Android, macOS, Windows, Linux, web, browser extensions, email plugins, Wear OS, and Apple Watch.
 If it has a screen, Todoist probably runs on it.

 • Mature integration ecosystem.
 100+ native integrations including Google Calendar, Outlook, Slack, and Zapier.
-Ten years of third-party tool connections.
+Ten years of third-party connections that newer apps cannot match.

 Where it falls short: